alexanderaleskin/telegram_django_bot/README.rst

 As described above, TelegaViewSet contains standard functions for data manipulation.
-Due to such standard data processing methods, it turns out in the example to describe the logic of ``BotMenuElemViewSet`` in 40 lines of code, also using some customization for a beautiful data displaying.
+Due to such standard data processing methods, it turns out in the example to describe the logic of ``BotMenuElemViewSet`` in 40 lines of code, also using some customization for beautiful data displaying.

 To use all the features of the TelegaViewSet in your class, it should be inherited from it, as, for example, this is done